shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-generating-path-and-publish.md

 Using the Toolkit API we can gather a list of existing files, extract the template field values from them, and then figure out the next version.

 In the example below, it's gathering the latest version from the work file template.
-Assuming the work file and publish file templates have the same fields you could call this twice with the same fields to work out the highest publish and work file version and decide and decide using a combination of the two.
+Assuming the work file template and publish file template have the same fields, you could call the method below twice with the same fields to work out the highest publish and work file version and decide using a combination of the two.

 ```python
 def get_next_version_number(tk, template_name, fields):